othercriteria/vibectl/examples/k8s-sandbox/README.md

 - `VIBECTL_ANTHROPIC_API_KEY`: Your Anthropic API key (required)
 - `VIBECTL_MODEL`: Model to use (defaults to claude-3.7-sonnet)
 - `CHALLENGE_DIFFICULTY`: Set difficulty level (easy, medium, hard) as alternative to --difficulty flag
+- `VIBECTL_VERBOSE`: Set to true to enable verbose output (equivalent to --verbose flag)